vzool/docs/api/reference.md

 #### Create Field

 Creates a new field in a given collection.
+When creating a field you must submit the [Directus field type](/api/admin-guide/field-types.md) (`type`) as well as a database datatype (`datatype`) specific to your SQL vendor.

 ```http
 POST /[project]/fields/[collection]